Unified thermal model for photohadronic neutrino production in astrophysical sources: Thermal model

 \section{Thermal model}

 Astrophysical neutrino production is more complicated to model in $p\gamma$ than in $pp$ sources.
 In $pp$ sources, cosmic-ray protons collide on a target of nuclei at rest; further, magnetic fields are typically not strong enough to significantly alter the secondary muon and pion spectra.
-Therefore, it is typically assumed that neutrinos follow the power-law spectrum of the parent cosmic-rays with a slope of around two and a high-energy cutoff fixed by the maximal acceleration energy of primaries.
+Therefore, it is typically assumed that neutrinos follow the power-law spectrum of the parent cosmic-rays with a slope of around two and a high-energy cutoff fixed by the maximal acceleration energy of primaries (see Ref.~\cite{Ambrosone:2020evo} for an example of $pp$ spectrum beyond the single power-law approximation).
 On the other hand, in photohadronic sources, the neutrino spectrum will depend both on the cosmic-ray spectrum and on the spectrum of the low-energy photons acting as a target for $p\gamma$ collisions.
 The neutrino production is normally discussed for each source class individually (e.g. Refs.~\cite{Winter:2020ptf,Rodrigues:2017fmu,Murase:2020lnu}), where other astrophysical motivations are at play (such as multi-messenger signatures or the prediction of the flux normalization).
-There are also more generic approaches focusing on spectral shape and flavor composition: for example, in Ref.~\cite{Hummer:2010ai} target photons are assumed to be self-consistently produced by co-accelerated electrons via synchrotron radiation, which may however not apply to all sources; in Ref.~\cite{Hummer:2010vx} the photon spectrum in AGN or GRBs is (locally) modeled as a broken power law.
-In TDE models, the target photons may be described by a thermal spectrum, see, e.g., Ref.~\cite{Winter:2020ptf}, or a broken power law, see, e.g., Ref.~\cite{Lunardini:2016xwi}.
+There are also more generic approaches focusing on spectral shape and flavor composition: for example, in Ref.~\cite{Hummer:2010ai} target photons are assumed to be self-consistently produced by co-accelerated electrons via synchrotron radiation, which may however not apply to all sources; in Ref.~\cite{Hummer:2010vx} the photon spectrum in AGN or GRBs is (locally) modeled as a broken power law; in Ref.~\cite{Guepin:2017dfi} a broken power-law spectrum is assumed for the target photons, assessing the detectability of various transient photohadronic sources.
+There are alternative models for these sources adopting different choices for the target photons: for example Refs.~\cite{Murase:2006mm,Murase:2008sp,Kashiyama:2012zn,Murase:2013ffa} discuss neutrino production in GRBs, choked GRB jets and low-luminosity GRBs including a thermal component for the target photon field.
+In TDE models, the target photons may be described by a thermal spectrum, see, e.g., Ref.~\cite{Winter:2020ptf}, a broken power law, see, e.g., Ref.~\cite{Lunardini:2016xwi}, or a combination of the two, see, e.g., Ref.~\cite{Senno:2016bso}, where both a thermal target and a non-thermal synchrotron target is considered.
 These examples already show the variety of options which can arise; in all these cases the target-photon spectrum can locally (in the energy range relevant for the neutrino production) be approximated by a power-law, a broken power-law or a thermal spectrum.